 - Add water and vinegar and mix well.

 - Add oil, salt, and pepper and mix well.

 - Check seasonings and adapt to your personal preference.

 - Keep refrigerated in an airtight container, glass jar preferably.

-Resting period - it's not mandatory, but I like to make 1 or 2 days ahead.
+- Resting period: it's not mandatory, but I like to make it 1 or 2 days ahead.
 Many people don't, or at least they eat it as soon as they make it.
 As with most condiments, the flavors meld and improve greatly.
 Be careful with the amount of salt and garlic as it can become too strong after a few days, depending on how much you use.
 Keep that in mind if you're making it several days or weeks in advance.

-Dried herbs and garlic - in an emergency you can use all dried herbs (oregano, red pepper flakes, black pepper) and dried garlic.
-Simply add vinegar, oil, water and voilà, you have instant chimichurri with little work.
-The truth is that here they sell 'chimichurri' as a spice mix which is just what I explained before.
+- Dried herbs and garlic: in an emergency, you can use all dried herbs and dried garlic.
+Simply add vinegar, oil, and water to have instant chimichurri with little work.
+The truth is that here they sell chimichurri as a spice mix which is just what I explained before.

 - Serving Size: ⅙

 - Sugar: 0.1 g